"Noah" may mean difference between life and death

 "So I changed it to a perfect sphere and made it also easily carried by men and easily accessible."

 It keeps water out and its occupants afloat, all the while protecting them from floating debris.
-Its bright yellow color was designed to attract the attention of rescuers.
+Its bright yellow colour was designed to attract the attention of rescuers.

 And if all of that wasn't enough, it's small enough to fit into an average Japanese home.